 Since April 1, 2020, about forty jurisdictions require that Internet sales tax be collected.
 In such cases, the Internet Sales Tax is collected and remitted on eBay sellers’ behalf.
 It’s very important to keep a thorough record of the tax part of the sale in your reports.

 Enter an eBay refund in QuickBooks

-Read our article and learn What is a Credit Memo in QuickBooks.
+Read our article and learn more about a credit memo in QuickBooks.

 Include eBay fees when tracking expenses

-With Synder, you can synchronize e-commerce data from multiple systems in your accounting platform and perform a one-click reconciliation.
-It takes all the transaction info from your eBay or other payment platform and transfers it to QuickBooks Online.
+With Synder, you can synchronize ecommerce data from multiple systems in your accounting platform and perform a one-click reconciliation.
+It takes all the transaction info from your eBay or payment system connected to it and transfers it to QuickBooks Online.
 As a result, you can expect an easy account reconciliation without a need for manual entries.
 Let’s learn more about how it works.

-The app creates a Sales Receipt+Expense(s) for a sales transaction from an eBay listing.
+The software creates a Sales Receipt+Expense(s) for a sales transaction from an eBay listing.
 It also creates expenses/deposits/refunds/transfers – for any other type of transaction (adjustment, payout, dispute, etc.).

-All you need to connect eBay to Quickbooks via Synder is just to follow several simple steps and enjoy seamless synchronization afterwards.
+All you need to connect eBay to Quickbooks via Synder is to follow several simple steps and you can enjoy seamless synchronization afterwards.

 Step 1: Creating your account with Synder